421 SW 6th Avenue, Suite 500, Portland, OR 97204

 The Program focuses on identifying and eliminating barriers using an equity lens through institutionalized mitigation efforts, as well as prioritizing and promoting equity strategies in City policies, plans, programs, practices, services, and operations.

 You can find information below about the Civil Rights Title VI and ADA Title II programs.
-If you have any questions about the program you can contact Danielle Brooks, ADA Title II and Civil Rights Title VI Program Manager, 503-823-2559 or firstname.lastname@example.org.
+If you have any questions about the program you can contact Danielle Brooks, Civil Rights Title VI and Equity Manager at email@example.com, Nickole Cheron, ADA Title II and Disability Equity Manager at firstname.lastname@example.org, or call the Civil Rights Information Line at 503-823-2559.

 All Portlanders are entitled to have equal access to the services, benefits and programs of the City of Portland.
 The City will make every effort to ensure nondiscrimination in all of its programs activities.